Who I am

 I left orientation, and, for the next 25 years, I completely avoided death.
 I couldn’t make myself go to funerals, or even send cards to people following the death of someone they loved.

 And then it came again, a few years ago.
 This time, I was ready.
 My life’s work and experiences had allowed me to catch up and heal my heart.
-I became curious.
-And, I admit, far more fascinated with end of life because the years that had passed had begun changing how society views aging, had changed possibilities for death and dying, and I realized how very much I wanted to be in the conversations that were happening on all fronts.
+I became curious again.
+And, I admit, far more fascinated with end of life because the years that had passed had begun changing how society views aging, had changed possibilities for how people die, and had opened possibilities around what rituals are possible after death.
+I realized how very much I wanted to be in the conversations that were happening on all fronts.

 I want to help people see aging as a positive journey.
 I’m not anti-aging, I’m anti anti-aging.
 Let’s all be as well as we can be.
 Let’s all look our best, at every age.
 But let’s find our way into being great (or at least OK) in our own skin—wrinkles and sags and all.
 Let’s get, finally, that the wisdom of aging is far more beautiful than society seems to say it is.
 Come sit by me.
 I’ll tell you how amazing you are.